Inqnuam/esbuild-plugin-umd-wrapper/README.md

 ## Notes

-The plugin will be triggered only if esbuild `format` is set to "umd".
+The plugin will be triggered only if esbuild `format` is set to "cjs" or "umd".
 Before esbuild execution the plugin will set that option to "cjs".
 By default `external` is inherited from your esbuild options.
 If you know what are you doing you can change that value to an array of strings.
 Ex: